machingclee/machingclee.github.io/static/media/449-test-cases.82ec2c64.md

 ```text
 spring.test.constructor.autowire.mode=all
 ```
-This is to to enable constructor injection in tests, otherwise only `@Autowired` can achieve dependency injection in `SpringBootTest`.
+This is to enable constructor injection in tests, otherwise only `@Autowired` can achieve dependency injection in `SpringBootTest`.

 ##### schema.sql